aosabook/500lines/dagoba/chapter.md

 }
 ```

 We'll accept two optional arguments: a list of vertices and a list of edges.
 Then we create a new object that has all of our prototype's abilities and none of its weaknesses.
-We build a brand new array (one of the other basic JS data structures) for our edges, another for the vertices, a new object called vertexIndex and an id counter -- more on those latter two later.
+We build a brand new array (one of the other basic JS data structures) for our edges, another for the vertices, a new object called vertexIndex and an id counter -- more on those latter two later [footnote: Why can't we just put all of these in the prototype?].

 Then we call addVertices and addEdges from inside our factory, so let's define those now.